-A-1.1 Unify and convey all existing transmission assets along the Railbelt and Bradley Lake to AEA or a new non-forprofit regulated utility for the net book value.
+A-1.1 Unify all existing transmission assets along the Railbelt and Bradley Lake under AEA or a new not-for-profit regulated utility.

 Provide a strong transmission system which enables new generation projects to integrate to the grid.
 Simplify owner/operatorship to reduce transmission costs and efficiently dispatch energy across the Railbelt.
 Investing in transmission and storage infrastructure and simplifying its operation will ultimately enable the long term goal to significantly diversify Railbelt generation and provide energy that is reliable, affordable and generated instate.
 We recommend accomplishing this by: